cloudsmith-io/cloudsmith-api/bindings/java/src/docs/OrgsApi.md

 <a name="orgsServicesPartialUpdate"></a>
 # **orgsServicesPartialUpdate**
-> ServiceResponse orgsServicesPartialUpdate(org, service, data)
+> Service orgsServicesPartialUpdate(org, service, data)

 Update a service within an organization.